fwsa-devops/ggw-csr/CHECKLIST.md

 - [ ] Show past activities
 - [ ] Need to add responsiveness
 - [ ] Add toaster
+- [ ] Show tags from API
+- [ ] Filter by location, themes and date range
+- [ ] Allow only Freshworks email ids
+- [ ] Disable join button if user is already joined one event
+- [ ] Hide navigation
+- [ ] Allow users to add event photos, videos and feedback
+- [ ] Add a hero section on the landing page

 ### - User Profile